DaveCaulfield/everything-but-the-gluten/README.md

 # Everything but the Gluten

-Everything but the gluten is a recipe sharing website helping people find and share tasty gluten free recipes.
+Everything but the gluten is a recipe sharing website helping people find and share gluten free recipes.
 The aim of the site is to help people living with coeliac disease on their life long gluten free journey.
 Users are able to sign up to create their own personal account where they can post recipes, comment on recipes and save their favourite recipes.